-Learn about storing salt and sugar, and storing rice and flour and (and other dry goods) for long-term food storage right here!
+Learn about storing salt and sugar, and storing rice and flour and (and other dry goods) for long-term food storage the right way!

-Although this website goes into detail regarding putting away fresh fruits and vegetables, along with cooked meats, I also have canned goods stored away.
+Although Easy Food Dehydrating goes into detail regarding putting away fresh fruits and vegetables, along with cooked meats, I also have canned goods stored away.

 Many people have written in asking if they can dehydrate canned goods and my usual response is "why go to all that trouble?" because canned goods already last for years "as is."

-But yes, you can dehydrated canned goods, if you wish.
+But yes, you can dehydrate canned goods, if you wish.

 The canned goods I have are canned ham, corned beef, tuna.
 Also, canned soups.
 I take advantage of the buy-one get-one free deals at the local grocery store.

-contents.
-It's very important to add the oxygen absorber when storing salt and sugar as they tend to soak up moisture!
+It's very important to add the oxygen absorber when storing salt and sugar, as they soak up moisture!

 Wrap the packets with cling wrap and store in Mylar bags.
 (See below for additional info. on Mylar bags).

 You can also store your filled Mylar bags in buckets (or plastic lidded bins).
 I have heard positive reviews for Gamma2 lids (see this Amazon link) and the black (Gamma2) lid above is specifically for #2 Food-Grade buckets.

 1. To store flour, or any dried goods such as sugar, and salt is a food vacuum-sealer, and the one I recommend is the FoodSaver™ vacuum sealer machine.

-2. Obviously, you'll also need storage vacuum-bags and I highly recommend purchasing them from DC Processing Equipment as their bags are 3 mil. thick.
+2. Obviously, you'll also need storage vacuum-bags and I highly recommend purchasing them from Amazon.
+Check our page of food vacuum sealer bags here.

 4. Mylar bags are my choice for storing pouches of food—at least 3 or 4 of the plastic wrapped packages can fit in a Mylar bag.
-But don't over-stuff these Mylar bags as you need to be able to seal the bag.
+But don't over-stuff these Mylar bags, as you need to have enough room at the top to seal the bag.